zulfiqarshafar/todo-kanban/README.md

 ### Start

-To run to project use
+To run the project use

 ```
 npm run dev